 Certifies various treatments such as cold and chlorine treatments for control of insect and disease infestation;

 Performs inspections of fruits and/or vegetables for insurance companies or other financially interested parties to establish amount of damage or loss due to fire, equipment failure, or other causes for the purpose of providing information useful in making monetary settlements or marketing decisions; performs audits of controlled atmosphere storage licensees' records regarding temperatures, numbers of days in storage, air components, and minimum or maximum levels of oxygen content of the storage atmosphere; certifies compliance of Chapter 15.30 RCW Controlled Atmosphere Storage of Fruits and Vegetables and qualifies the eligibility of the fruit for packing and marketing as controlled atmosphere subject to additional grade and condition inspections;

-Assists in inspection, grading, and certification of native and non-native fruits and/or vegetables at receiving points; performs platform inspections of horticultural commodities to be put into storage; makes platform inspections of fruits and/or vegetables for payment to producer by the processor; during the peak seasons, assists the Area Supervisor in organizing and setting up field operations; instructs, trains, and provides field supervision for entrance level horticulture inspectors; instructs, trains, and supervises Horticulture Inspector Trainees and makes progress reports to the Area Supervisor or Manager regarding trainee; assists in training and development of the Horticulture Inspector; assists in monitoring and reviews other inspectors' certificates for accuracy and completeness;
+During the peak seasons, assists the Area Supervisor in organizing and setting up field operations; instructs, trains, and provides field supervision for entry-level inspectors; makes progress reports to the Area Supervisor or Manager regarding trainees; assists in training and development of professional-level inspectors; assists in monitoring and reviews other inspectors' certificates for accuracy and completeness;

 Performs as a crew leader of commodity graders in processing plants where third party or contract inspection is in progress;